-Mr. Knight, age 48, is currently Executive Vice President of Navillus Associates, LLC, a real estate development partnership located in San Francisco.
-From 1993 through 1998, Mr. Knight served as a Commissioner of the California Public Utilities Commission.
-Prior to 1993, Mr. Knight was Executive Vice President of the San Francisco Chamber of Commerce managing international operations, economic and business development and public affairs.
-Mr. Knight was also Vice President of Marketing for the San Francisco Chronicle and San Francisco Examiner newspapers for several years, directing research and strategic planning, marketing, and public relations.
-He has also held leadership positions with Dole Foods, and worked in Dole's domestic and international operations.
-Mr. Knight serves on the boards of Blue Shield of California and DBS Industries, Inc. He is also a board trustee of the World Affairs Council and a member of the Council on Foreign Relations (New York).
-Mr. Knight has been recognized as one of the Bay Area's top business and African American leaders, and received the George Fraser Portrait of Success
+Mr. Knight, age 49, is President and Chief Executive Officer of the San Diego Regional Chamber of Commerce and is Executive Vice President of Navillus Associates, LLC, a real estate development partnership located in San Francisco.
+From 1993 through 1998, Mr. Knight served as a Commissioner of the California Public Utilities Commission as managing commissioner over the telecommunications and electric industries of the state.
+Mr. Knight was the Vice President of Marketing for the San Francisco Chronicle and San Francisco Examiner newspapers for seven years.
+He spent ten years in senior management positions in marketing and finance for the Dole Foods Company (principally in the pineapple industry) and as Director of Marketing for its U.S. and Canadian businesses and its Latin American operations.
+Mr. Knight serves on the boards of Blue Shield of California and DBS Industries, Inc. He is former Vice Chairman of the World Affairs Council of Northern California and is presently a standing member of the Council on Foreign Relations.